Our Services

 How do I schedule an appointment?
 Are weekend slots available?

-Appointments for veterinary acupuncture in Long Island City can be scheduled by calling or visiting Crescent Street Veterinary Hospital.
+Appointments for veterinary acupuncture can be scheduled by calling or visiting Crescent Street Veterinary Hospital.
 We offer convenient weekend and weekday hours; find us at 41-17 Crescent Street.